Dutch ready to give back seized colonial art - but to whom?

 And that, says Smeulders, is where difficulties may arise.

-The 36-carat diamond, for instance, was looted in 1875 by Dutch troops from of the Sultanate of Bandjamasin, now part of Indonesia on the island of Borneo.
+The 36-carat diamond, for instance, was looted in 1875 by Dutch troops from of the Sultanate of Banjarmasin, now part of Indonesia on the island of Borneo.

 Governments in both countries have changed many times since then.